Amanda Nunes: Bantamweight and Featherweight Champion

-Nunes faced Germaine de Randamie on December 14, 2019, at UFC 245 to defend her UFC Women's Bantamweight Championship.
+Nunes faced Germaine de Randamie in a rematch on December 14, 2019, at UFC 245 to defend her UFC Women's Bantamweight Championship.
 After outgrappling her opponent in every round, she won the fight via unanimous decision (49–44, 49–46, and 49–45).
-This win meant Nunes had the most wins in women’s title fights in the UFC, with seven such wins.
+This win meant Nunes had the most wins in women's title fights in the UFC, with seven such wins.

 Nunes was expected to face Felicia Spencer on May 9, 2020, at then UFC 250.
 On April 9, Dana White, president of the UFC announced that this event was postponed The bout eventually took place on June 6, 2020, at UFC 250.
 Nunes won via unanimous decision (50–44, 50–44, and 50–45).

 Nunes was expected to defend her featherweight title against Megan Anderson in December 2020 at UFC 256.
 It was announced on November 9 that Nunes pulled out due to an undisclosed injury and the bout was postponed to 2021.
 The pairing was rescheduled for March 6, 2021 at UFC 259.
 Nunes won the fight via triangle armbar in round one.

 Nunes was expected to defend her bantamweight title on August 7, 2021, at UFC 265 against Julianna Peña.
 Nunes tested positive for COVID-19 on July 29 and the bout was cancelled.
 The fight was rescheduled and eventually took place at UFC 269 on December 11, 2021.
 After dominating the first round, Nunes was outstruck in the second round, and eventually submitted via rear-naked choke, losing her bantamweight championship in a massive upset.

 On February 5, 2022, it was announced that Nunes and Julianna Peña will be the coaches for The Ultimate Fighter 30 at ESPN+ and the show featured heavyweight and women's flyweight contestants.

 A rematch against Julianna Peña for the UFC Women's Bantamweight title took place on July 30, 2022, at UFC 277.
 Nunes recaptured the title in a 5-round dominant unanimous decision victory over Peña, and became the first person in UFC history, of either gender to become double champ twice.
-Nunes received Crypto.com "Fan Bonus of the Night" awards paid in bitcoin of US$30,000 for first place for this fight.
+She also became the first fighter to win a title in the weight class below the one in which they were currently holding the title.
+Nunes received "Fan Bonus of the Night" awards paid in bitcoin of US$30,000 for first place for this fight.

+Temporary Retirement

+A trilogy bout was scheduled against Julianna Peña on June 10, 2023, at UFC 289.
+On May 2, 2023, it was announced that Peña had suffered broken ribs during training camp and would be unable to compete.
+Irene Aldana agreed to replace Peña at the event.
+Nunes won the fight via a dominant unanimous decision, and announced her retirement from active competition during the post-fight interview.

+Hall of Fame

+During UFC 314's broadcast in April 2025, Nunes was announced as the next "modern wing" UFC Hall of Fame inductee during International Fight Week festivities in Las Vegas this June.